MollyXuemn/Memory/resources/setup/REAMDE.md

 ### Step 1: Component-oriented programming for the web is considered more maintainable.
 Why?

-> Yes because they are more easy to manage and move between files, and Component-oriented programming a simple, elementary piece of code
+> Yes because they are more easy to manage and move between files, and Component-oriented programming a simple, elementary piece of code:

     - reusable: easy to invoke several times, all over an application
     - standalone and with low counompling: it does not depends much on other components